Rebase and resolve merge conflicts

 Force pushing is not recommended on shared branches, because you risk destroying others’ changes.

-If the branch you want to force push is protected, you can’t force push to it unless you either:
+If the branch is protected, you can’t force push unless you:

 Restore your backed up branch

-Your branch is backed up, and you can try a rebase or a force push.
-If anything goes wrong, restore your branch from its backup:
+If a rebase or force push fails, restore your branch from its backup:

 git checkout my-branch